rishab-t0910/monopoly/README.md

 3. Monopoly

 Created a simulation for a monopoly game to figure out which properties are most landed on.
 I adjusted the way I calculated some of the values: the chance/community chest values are the entire chance/community chest percentage, not the specific property.
 Meaning, the final value is the overall chance of landing on any of the community chests.
 Might include some ROI information if I get the opportunity.
 Will need the specifics on houses/hotels cost, mortgage, rent etc. Good project addition.

+Edit on 01/06/21: Created some nicer formatting for the excel spreadsheet, inlcluding colour and, percentages.
+I thought about the ROI information and realised there are far too many variations to accurately create the best information.
+I believe that the percentage information will provide enough information about which properties should be purchased.
+Evidently, jail is the most visited space as there are many ways of getting there.